mfatihy70/YildizApp/README.md

 - Username: `postgres`
 - Password: `admin`

-After sending the first order, the app automatically creates a table named `orders` with the required constraints.
+When sending the first order, the app automatically creates a table named `orders` with the required constraints.

 ## Features